 Tompkins County Health Department

+It is our shared responsibility to stem the spread of this virus.
 Tompkins County Public Health officials are staying in close contact with New York State Department of Health, the CDC, and other area institutions to manage our community’s response to this threat.

 Centers for Disease Control

 The CDC has the most resources for all groups, but specifically speaks to how businesses should prepare for this outbreak.
 “All employers should be ready to implement strategies to protect their workforce from COVID-19 while ensuring continuity of operations.
 During a COVID-19 outbreak, all sick employees should stay home and away from the workplace, respiratory etiquette and hand hygiene should be encouraged, and routine cleaning of commonly touched surfaces should be performed regularly.”

 “All employers should be ready to implement strategies to protect their workforce from the Coronavirus while ensuring continuity of operations.
 Download these guides created by the U.S. Chamber of Commerce Foundation, which are based on information provided by the Centers for Disease Control and Prevention (CDC), to learn more about how employers and employees can prepare for and address the impacts of the Coronavirus.”

 Colleges Offer Guidance and ResourcesWhile Cornell University has joined many peers by moving to online courses only after spring break (from April 4rd on), Ithaca College and Tompkins Cortland Community College have not yet taken such actions.

 With questions call the Chamber at 607-273-7080, or email us at email@example.com.